 Other children who need more specialised support will be identified and assessed in order to support gaps in their development.
-They will have a short-term set timetable of time to spend in The Reef before being integrated back into their class.
+They will have a short-term set timetable of bespoke provision to enable inclusion.

-A child may be identified by a class teacher as needing extra emotional support and the SENDCo will be informed.
+A child may be identified as needing extra emotional support.
 This may result in a child receiving extra support from play sessions, play therapy, Lego therapy and/or counselling.
 Additional provision will always be discussed with parents and the child.

-Continued presentation of challenging behaviour will be supported by an Individual Education/Behaviour Plan and referrals may be made to establish if there is an underlying issue.
+Continued presentation of challenging behaviour will be supported by an Individual communication and behaviour Plan and referrals may be made to establish if there is an underlying issue.
 Staff will receive training for managing children with or without a clinical diagnosis.